People aren’t just happy any more — they’re over the moon. How did that start? Tony Barrell investigates

 Such descriptions of lunar transcendence are likely to be even older than the 18th century, given that the moon has been linked to human emotions for a very long time indeed – especially by poets, minstrels, astrologers and Tarot-card readers.
 The phrase appears in the well-known nursery rhyme ‘Hey Diddle Diddle’, which may date back to the 16th century or much earlier — though it’s unclear whether the cow’s jumping over the moon is any indication of her emotional state.

-We know that the expression was in use in Victorian England, because it appears in the diary of the teenage aristocrat Lucy Lyttelton, who would later become Lady Lucy Cavendish.
-In February 1857 Lucy’s mother gave birth to her 12th child in London, and when Lucy brought the news to her younger siblings, they were “first incredulous and then over the moon”.
-This is an important example: there was no “leaping” or “jumping” over the moon, or feeling that they “could” do it — they were simply “over the moon”.
-This privileged, well-educated young woman had brought the term into the realms of metaphor, and it’s exactly how we use it today.
+The phrase appeared in a story in the Victorian magazine Bentley’s Miscellany, published around 1840, which describes someone as “ready to jump over the moon for delight”.
+The story was reprinted in other publications, including newspapers in Wisconsin and New Hampshire, possibly helping to popularise the expression in the USA.
+Later, “over the moon” appeared in the teenage diary of the British aristocrat Lucy Lyttelton, who would become Lady Lucy Cavendish.
+In February 1857 Lucy’s mother gave birth to her 12th child, and when Lucy brought the news to her younger siblings, they were “first incredulous and then over the moon”.
+This is an important example: there was no “leaping” or “jumping” over the moon, or feeling that they “could” do it — they were simply “over the moon”, which is how we generally use the expression today.